Here's part 2 of the Feeding Babies series!

 This is the most common formula on the market, and there are a TON of options.
 Most of them are not made with milk from grass-fed cows, which I personally highly value (see why here), so I went looking for an alternative.
 Cow's that are 100% grass-fed AND finished produce milk, cheese, and meat that his higher in CLA and Omega-3.
 Plus they are not fed a feed that is made up of GMO grains, soy or corn, so that is also important to us.

 After researching a ton of brands – I landed on Holle Lebenswert.
 It seemed crazy at first because it is not sold in America, but I found that it was really easy to get access to it online.
 I also learned that the European ingredient standards were much higher than the US.
-After ordering from quite a few different “importers” online, I came to love and trust a site called Organic Start.
-Their prices, customer service, inventory, and shipping times were unbeatable.
+After ordering from quite a few different “importers” online, I have bought from Formuland.

 Here's the reasons I went with this formula over US formulas, or even other European ones that I came across: